 For some people, one of the toughest parts about transitioning to a whole food, plant-based diet is learning how to cook without oil – and understanding why it's recommended in the first place.
 But fret not!
-With our expert hacks you'll be cooking with oil — and loving it — in no time!
+With our expert hacks you'll be cooking without oil — and loving it — in no time!

 Before we begin: Get oil-free plant-based meals delivered!

 From vegan comfort foods to creamy salad dressings, we've got all your oil-free needs covered!
 Get tasty and delicious fresh plant-based meals delivered to your door, ready to heat and eat.
 Everything from MamaSezz is oil-free and fresh so you can feel good about mealtime.
 Get started with oil-free plant-based meal delivery now.

 Oil has been sold as health food, a heart healthy substitute for butter, a great source of “good” fat, a staple of the health-promoting Mediterranean diet!
 So what the heck is this nonsense that we're going on about – cooking without oil!?

 Well, turns out, cooking oils, including olive oil, aren't quite as healthy as we've been told.
 Here's why going oil-free is recommended on a whole food plant-based diet: